WeTransfer/wt-api-docs/source/includes/_transfer-api.md

 ##### 200 (OK)

 If all went well, the API sends you a lot of data.
 One of them being the `url`.
-That is the thing you will use to access the files in a browser.
+That is the thing you will use to access the transfer in a browser.

 ```json
 {